Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 ✅ You want to go fast without overheating: The POC Procen Air helmet, not listed here, was faster in our wind tunnel test, but the Evade 3 came a close 2nd while being much better vented.
 I have personally raced in it multiple times and really rate it.

 Over and above all that, though, is that the Evade strikes a really good balance between everything else that's important for a helmet.
-It's comfortable, well-ventilated, easily adjustable, looks good, holds sunglasses well, and returned a four-star safety score.
+It's comfortable, one of the best ventilated aero-specific helmets, easily adjustable, looks good, holds sunglasses well, and returned a four-star safety score from Virginia Tech.

-It's the helmet I reach for in important races such - I've worn it at the British national champs in 2024 and the 2025 Gralloch - despite having the Trek Ballista, POC Procen and other crazy-aero helmets at my disposal.
+It's the helmet I reach for when lining up for important races - I've worn it at the British national champs in 2024 and the 2025 Gralloch - despite having the Trek Ballista, POC Procen and other crazy-aero helmets at my disposal.

 Check out my Specialized S-Works Evade III review for more.